 Doctors and women’s health physiotherapists use different names to describe different types of vulval pain syndromes:

 - Vestibulodynia or vestibulitis.
 This means pain at the opening of the vagina.
 The pain usually comes on after touch or pressure during sex, medical examinations or inserting tampons.
-For some women, it can last for hours after sex.
+For some women or people assigned female at birth, it can last for hours after sex.

 - Clitorodynia.
 This means pain around the clitoris, often brought on by touch or sexual arousal.